-I am an Assistant Professor in the Department of Humanities and Social Sciences, IIT Delhi since 2016.
 I completed PhD from School of Psychology & Neuroscience, University of St Andrews, Scotland, UK under the supervision of Professor Stephen Reicher.

 I use multiple quantitative (survey, experiments) and qualitative (thematic analysis, discourse analysis) methods for a deeper examination of issues/problems.